-Fair value through profit or loss: this category comprises derivatives or liabilities acquired or incurred principally for the purpose of selling or repurchasing in the near term.
+Fair value through profit or loss: This category comprises derivatives or liabilities acquired or incurred principally for the purpose of selling or repurchasing in the near term.
 They are carried in the statement of financial position at fair value with changes in fair value recognized in the statement of loss and comprehensive loss.

-Other financial liabilities: This category includes accounts payable and accrued liabilities, loan payable, bank line of credit, and lease liabilities, which are recognized at amortized cost using the effective interest method.
+Other financial liabilities: This category includes accounts payable and accrued liabilities, loan payable, and lease liabilities, which are recognized at amortized cost using the effective interest method.